HarmVanDerVegt/Mic-1/Readme.md

 How to create control store:

-1. Compile your .mail file into a .mic1 file.
+1. Compile your .mal file into a .mic1 file.
 2. Use read36bit.rb to produce a 36 bit/line file. (example: `ruby read36bit.rb a.mic1 > bin36.txt`)
 3. Use generate_rom.rb to produce the entities needed. (example: `ruby generate_rom.rb bin36.txt > generated_rom.txt` )
 4. Add the generated entities to control_store.vhd, replacing the existing ROM entities.